celery/celery/docs/userguide/workers.rst

     $ celery -A proj control cancel_consumer foo

-The :option:`--destination` argument can be used to specify a worker, or a list of workers, to act on the command:
+The :option:`--destination <celery control --destination>` argument can be used to specify a worker, or a list of workers, to act on the command:

 .. code-block:: console